NetApp-openstack-dev/openstack-docs/source/manila/configuration/ontap_configuration/section_ontap-config.rst

-Data ONTAP Configuration
+ONTAP Configuration
 ========================

 .. _manila_data_ontap_prerequisites:

-Data ONTAP Prerequisites
+ONTAP Prerequisites
 ------------------------

-The prerequisites for Data ONTAP are:
+The prerequisites for ONTAP are:

--  The driver requires a storage controller running Clustered Data ONTAP 8.2 or later.
+-  The driver requires a storage controller running ONTAP 8.2 or later.

 -  The storage system should have the following licenses applied: